Black Watch F.C.: Highland and Perthshire League

 From 1904 to 1906, and from 1926 to 1929, when the battalion was based in Fort George, the club played in the Highland League.

 The club's best season in the Highland League was its first; it finished level on points at the top of the table with Clachnacuddin, but refused to play off for the title because of objections to the referee chosen.
 In its final season, the club finished bottom.

+The battalion was stationed in Perthshire during World War 2, and took part in Perthshire competitions, winning the Perthshire League in 1941–42 and twice winning the Perthshire Cup.

 Playing in Ireland

 The club's finest achievements came when the battalion was stationed in Ireland from 1886 to 1892.
 In 1889–90, the club won the Belfast Charity Cup, beating the Gordon Highlanders - who had recently won the Irish Cup - by 5 goals to 3, having beaten Linfield 5–1 in the semi-finals.
 The club also won the County Antrim Shield in 1890–91 with a 4–2 win over Oldpark in the final.

-In 1891–92, the club reached the final of the Irish Cup, with Cup holders Linfield gaining a significant revenge, by beating the club 7–0 at Cliftonville, in front of 8,000 spectators.
+In 1891–92, the club reached the final of the Irish Cup, with Cup holders Linfield gaining a significant revenge, by beating the club 7–0 at Solitude, in front of 8,000 spectators.
 One reason for the change in fortune was forward Robert Hill, who had scored one of the Black Watch goals in the 1890 semi-final, had switched from the Royals to the Blues.